 Availability & Details

-To study Chemistry, we will normally expect grade 6 in Chemistry or 6/6 in Science and grade 6 in Maths.
+To study Chemistry, we will normally expect grade 6 in Chemistry or 6/6 in Science and grade 6 in Mathematics.

-- Development of practical skills in Chemistry; practical skills are taught and developed throughout the whole course.
-You will develop your technique in skills such as volumetric analysis (titration) and measuring rates of reaction.
-You will also meet new techniques such as reflux, organic synthesis and qualitative analysis of inorganic and organic substances
+- Development of practical skills in chemistry: practical skills are taught and developed throughout the course.
+You will progress your technique in skills such as volumetric analysis (titration) and measuring rates of reaction.
+You will also meet new techniques in topics such as organic synthesis and the qualitative analysis of inorganic and organic substances.

-- You will increase your understanding of the Periodic table in module 3 and develop this further in module 5 where you will study transition elements.
-Physical chemistry including energy changes, rates and equilibrium will also be covered in module 3 and extended in module 5.
+- You will increase your understanding of the Periodic table in Module 3 and develop this further in Module 5, where you will also study transition elements.
+Physical chemistry, including energy changes, rates and equilibrium, will also be covered in Module 3 and extended in Module 5.

 - Modules 4 and 6 will cover organic chemistry and analysis.
 You will be studying the properties of groups such as alcohols, haloalkanes, aromatic hydrocarbons, amines and proteins.
-You will also learn how organic compounds can be synthesised and analysed using spectroscopic techniques.
+You will also learn how organic compounds can be synthesised and then analysed using a range of spectroscopic techniques.

 Future Career Opportunities